Integrations·Updated Jun 5, 2026

 - 4. Include at least one of transcript or audioUrl

-- 5. Add optional fields like repName, repEmail, callTitle, duration, callDate, metadata, and title-control flags
+- 5. Add optional fields like repName, repEmail, callTitle, duration, callDate, tags, notes, metadata, and title-control flags

 - 6. Receive call ID in response